Bunkhouse Stampede (1988): Aftermath

 The Bunkhouse Stampede event met little success and was badly criticized.
 Especially, its booking was not appreciated due to Dusty Rhodes winning every Bunkhouse Stampede Battle Royal.

 Along with Rhodes' booking, the event was marred by the tickets having the wrong start time on them (a 6:30 start time was incorrectly advertised as 7:30, causing a majority of the fans to miss the first half of the event).

 The event gave birth to a new rivalry between Lex Luger and the Four Horsemen, a group Luger left in late 1987 after losing the NWA United States Heavyweight Championship.
 On Clash of the Champions I, Luger and Barry Windham defeated Horsemen members, the NWA World Tag Team Champions Arn Anderson and Tully Blanchard to win the title.
-On April 23 edition of World Championship Wrestling, Luger and Windham lost the title back to Anderson and Blanchard when Windham betrayed Luger and joined Horsemen.
+On April 23 edition of World Championship Wrestling, Luger and Windham lost the title back to Anderson and Blanchard when Windham betrayed Luger and joined the Horsemen.
 Luger became the #1 contender for Horsemen's leader Ric Flair's NWA World Heavyweight Championship, unsuccessfully challenging him for the title at The Great American Bash and Starrcade.

 Larry Zbyszko would hold the NWA Western States Heritage Championship for all of 1988, eventually being vacated when Zybszko went to the AWA after Ted Turner's buyout of JCP.
 Baby Doll would be fired after her then-husband Sam Houston went to the WWF, which was considered a conflict of interest, and ending a short-lived feud with her former charge, Dusty Rhodes, and Zbyszko would join forces with Gary Hart and Al Perez.
 The Warlord and Barbarian would team up to form The Powers of Pain with their manager, Paul Jones, and began feuding with the Road Warriors.
 Nikita Koloff would go on to lose the NWA World TV Title to Mike Rotunda of the Varsity Club and would hold the title for over a year, then Koloff began to gradually step away from wrestling when his then-wife Mandy fell ill.
 Jimmy Garvin would team up with his kayfabe brother Ron Garvin in a feud with Kevin Sullivan and the Varsity Club over Jimmy's valet, Precious, while The Sheepherders would fall into the mid-card, finally making it to the final match for the vacant NWA United States Tag Team Championship in November, 1988 before leaving for the WWF and becoming The Bushwhackers.